 Habits of Mind are the choices we make when we don’t know what to do.
 In our classroom, we will learn to persist instead of giving up or quitting.
 Students will learn to listen to each other with empathy and understanding, instead of thinking about what they want to say as someone else is sharing ideas, strategies, or discussion thoughts.
-We will learn to manage the impulsive behaviors that interfere with our learning as well as the learning of others, and so on.
+We will learn to manage the impulsive behaviors that interfere with our learning, as well as the learning of others, and so on.
 We discuss habits and refer to them on a regular basis in class.

 Respectful and considerate behavior is expected in the classroom, the school building, and on the playground.
 Your child should arrive prepared for the day and ready to learn.
 If misbehavior interrupts the learning environment of the classroom the school's P.B.I.S process will take place.